Large Language Models Are Still Misled by Simple Bias Ensembles: Experiments

-In this section, we explore three core research questions with the proposed benchmark. \textbf{RQ1}: Will the LLMs be more susceptible to multi-bias scenarios? \textbf{RQ2}: Are existing state-of-the-art (SOTA) debiasing methods still effective in multi-bias scenarios? \textbf{RQ3}: Can the challenges of multi-bias scenarios be solved by scaling the model parameters?
+In this section, we explore four core research questions with the proposed multi-bias benchmark. \textbf{RQ1}: Do LLMs exhibit a rapid degradation as the number of manually introduced biases increases? \textbf{RQ2}: Are existing state-of-the-art (SOTA) debiasing methods still effective in multi-bias ensemble scenarios? \textbf{RQ3}: Can the challenges of multi-bias ensemble scenarios be solved by scaling the model parameters? \textbf{RQ4}: Do slow thinking mechanisms offer a viable solution to the challenges posed by multi-bias ensemble scenarios?

-\subsubsection{Evaluation Setup}
+\subsection{Evaluation Setup}

-\textbf{Models} In this work, we utilize ChatGPT-4o-latest \cite{achiam2023gpt}.
-Llama3.1-70B-chat \cite{dubey2024llama}, Gemma3-27B-it \cite{team2025gemma}, and Qwen3-8B \cite{yang2024qwen2} for experiments.
-We evaluate the LLMs in two ways: zero-shot, few-shots prompting.
-For few-shot experiments, we randomly select three examples with balanced labels from the MNLI train set.
+\textbf{Models} We adopt three open-sourced models Qwen3-235B-A22B \cite{qwen3technicalreport}, Gemma3-27B-it \cite{team2025gemma}, and Llama3.1-8B-Instruct \cite{dubey2024llama} for evaluating the robustness of LLMs and different debiasing methods against multi-bias ensemble scenarios.
+We evaluate in two ways: zero-shot, few-shots prompting (without slow thinking).
+For few-shot experiments, we randomly select three examples with balanced labels from the MNLI training set.
 All experiments are done for three times and we report the average of the accuracy.

-\textbf{Datasets} In addition to the constructed benchmark (called 5-bias below) that contains five types of biases within each data, we also select the crowdsourced dataset MNLI \citep{williams2018broad}, and the meticulously curated HANS \cite{mccoy2019right} dataset in which each instance contains one type of controlled bias for experimental analysis.
-Since the gold labels for the MNLI test set are not publicly available, we follow previous work and report the results on the development-matched.
+\textbf{Datasets} In addition to the constructed benchmark datasets where each sample incorporates either three or five distinct types of bias features (hereinafter denoted as MB-Ben-3 and MB-Ben-5 to differentiate between the two variants based on the number of bias features), we further select the crowdsourced dataset MNLI \citep{williams2018broad}, and the meticulously curated HANS \cite{mccoy2019right} dataset in which each instance contains one type of manually controlled bias (lexical overlap) for experimental analysis.
+Since the gold labels for the MNLI test set are not publicly available, we follow previous work and report the results on the development-matched set.

 \textbf{Debiasing Methods} In this work, we conduct a comprehensive analysis of the existing debiasing methods for LLMs, including DC \cite{fei2023mitigating}, BC \cite{zhou2024batch}, Unibias \cite{NEURIPS2024_b956d55b}, and CAL \cite{sun2024causal} methods.
 Additionally, we also report the results of vanilla in-context learning.